-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-When a managed care organization (MCO) receives a request from, or becomes aware of, a STAR+PLUS member who is requesting to transition to the community, the MCO service coordinator must contact the applicant/member within five business days and must meet with the member within 14 business days to explain the process of transitioning to the community.
+When a managed care organization (MCO) receives a request from, or becomes aware of, a STAR+PLUS member who is requesting to transition to the community, the MCO service coordinator must contact the applicant or member within five business days and must meet with the member within 14 business days to explain the process of transitioning to the community.

 Within three business days after meeting with the member, the MCO service coordinator must make a referral for relocation assistance by completing Form 1579, Referral for Relocation Service, if applicable.